 We’re not talking about the actual presents here, but faux ones as decorative pieces.
 Presents under an indoor tree are overrated, so this year let your patio or porch get in on the action.

 Use old shoe boxes or chocolate tin cans as alternatives and wrap them to look like real presents!

 31. Twinkling stars in paths

-When talking about Christmas outdoor lighting ideas, stars are one of the favourites.
+When talking about Christmas lighting ideas, stars are one of the favourites.
 Symbolising the star of Bethlehem, installing a few in your path will bring the nativity feel.